 11.21.6.4.4.3 Non-TB ranging measurement reporting phase

 The data rate or MCS used for transmitting the R2I and I2R LMR frames is solely decided by the transmitter of each of the frames.
-The bandwidth used to transmit the R2I LMR frame shall be no greater than that of the soliciting NDP Announcement frame, and the transmit bandwidth of the I2R LMR frame shall be no greater than the bandwidth of the preceding R2I LMR frame.
+The bandwidth used to transmit the R2I LMR frame shall be no greater than that of the soliciting NDP Announcement frame, and the transmit bandwidth of the I2R LMR frame shall be no greater than the bandwidth of the preceding R2I LMR frame.If the RSTA included a 320MHz Ranging subelemt in the IFTM and set the Format and Bandwidth field to 8 in the Ranging Parameters element, the R2I LMR and I2R LMR frames shall be carried:

+In an HE SU PPDU, if the I2R and R2I NDPs were HE Ranging NDPs.

+In an EHT MU PPDU using EHT SU transmission, if the I2R and R2I NDPs were EHT Ranging NDPs.